Day for Night

 She established Day for Night in 2006, drawing together her interests and diverse background in film festivals, distribution and screen translation.
 Whilst based in London, Sonali has spent extended periods working abroad since then – returning to Paris, as well as in Copenhagen and various cities in Asia – drawing from a range of varied cultural experiences and working practices which have strongly informed Day for Night’s philosophy.

-Sonali has worked extensively on festivals and curatorial projects, having previously worked on ¡Viva!
-Spanish & Latin American Festival (Manchester), Northern Lights Film Festival (Newcastle) and as Artistic Director of Pan-Asia Film Festival (London) among others.
-She is currently Festival Director of Nordic-Baltic Film Festival (UK) which just completed its 5th edition at the end of 2016, and is an advisor for Dharamsala International Film Festival (India).
-Other current curatorial projects include a season of Indian films marking 70 years of independence and partition entitled ‘India at 70′ taking place from the latter part of 2017 into 2018, and a Jean Pierre Léaud retrospective taking place in 2018.
-She is also Co-founder of a new festival of Asian cinema, set to launch in the UK in early 2018.
+Sonali has worked extensively on festivals and curatorial projects, including ¡Viva!
+Spanish & Latin American Festival (Manchester), Nordic-Baltic programmer for Northern Lights Film Festival (Newcastle), Founder of the Through an Exile Lens Project, and Artistic Director of Pan-Asia Film Festival (London) among others.
+She is Festival Director of Nordic-Baltic Film Festival (UK) which completed its 5th edition at the end of 2016 and is currently evolving into a broader ongoing project, and is an advisor for Dharamsala International Film Festival (India).
+Other recent curatorial projects include a season of Indian films marking 70 years of independence and partition entitled ‘India at 70′ which took place in 17 cities across the UK in 2017, and forthcoming projects on New Zealand shorts and Japanese architecture on film.
+She is also Co-Artistic Director and Co-Founder of a new festival of Asian cinema, Aperture: Asia & Pacific Film Festival, which launched in the UK in 2018.

-Sonali is a highly experienced subtitler, having worked in subtitling in tandem with her work in film.
-She has over 16 years’ experience in managing multi-language audio-visual projects, French>English and English>English/hard-of-hearing subtitling, as well as offering technical and linguistic advice to independent filmmakers, producers, distributors, festivals and venues.
+Sonali is a highly experienced subtitler and translator, having worked in subtitling in tandem with her work in cinema.
+She has extensive experience in managing multi-language audio-visual projects, spotting, French>English and English>English/hard-of-hearing subtitling, as well as offering technical and linguistic advice to independent filmmakers, producers, distributors, festivals and venues.